Brooks Women's Shelter

 Why Hire a Residential Architect to Design Your Home?

 Much like in commercial architecture, a residential architect can design a residence to meet the needs of the tenant.
 Furthermore, due to experience in the field, a residential architect has valuable insight into what will work, and perhaps, even better ways to do things.

-With an extensive knowledge of materials, a residential architect can modernise a home with modern construction materials to make it as efficient and eco friendly as possible.
-Following cutting edge standards in construction materials and design, will increase a home’s value and cost the tenant less in utilities.
+With an extensive knowledge of materials, a residential architect can modernize a home with modern construction materials to make it as efficient and environmentally friendly as possible.
+Following cutting edge standards in construction, materials and design, will increase a home’s value and can reduce energy costs.

 Modern residential design features add value to a home and improve sale potential.
 Whether it is designed prior to construction, or during renovation of an old home, the superior appeal of an architecturally designed home cannot be understated.